oneyanshi/starcraft-bot-zergtastic/README.md

  + Technical summary of your argent, including a system diagram, explanation of all major classes, and a time-based guide as to what the agent does over time (also in the README)

 ## High Level Overview
+Our goal was to implement a simple decision tree with weights to allow the bot to make decisions based on the current environment as enabled by Perfect Information™.

-Our bot is set to carry out the 5-Pool build order, so that we can take advantage of the early-game potential and advantages that Zergs have.
+Our bot is capable of gathering minerals, extracting gas, constructing buildings, and spawning workers and attack units.
+Our bot is set to carry out the 5-Pool build order in the beginning, so that we can take advantage of the early-game potential and advantages that Zergs have.
+The build order is explained below in a later section.
+Our goal with the 5-Pool is weaken the opponent's economy by primarily attacking their workers and their buildings--this is also known as a Zerg Rush.
+A 5-Pool is not as risky as a 4-Pool, in that we are capable of keeping our own economy balanced and we still have drones gathering minerals and obtaining needed resources for later advancements.

+If the game does not end at that point, we continue with our plan of constructing buildings and advancing through to our tech tree.

 ## Class Breakdown